sclosaf/hyprlandDots/ricing.md

 - Script for each info
 - Add caffeine
 - Script for turning waybar
-- Bluetooth
-- Number of workspaces
 - Widget for cheatsheet
+- Script for other section

 ### NeoVim